3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Math notation

-See how *magical* after added a bit of neon light to your mathematical formulas:
+See how *magical* after adding a bit of neon light to your mathematical formulas:

 ![math_notation_sample_abg](https://user-images.githubusercontent.com/86870826/134676276-37e88dd9-7485-44de-aedd-29d55869a12d.png)